MiraculousNightingale/nightingale_flutter_foodapp/README.md

 # Food App

-An application with food recipies, which I created to practice Flutter development.
+An application with food recipes, which I created to practice Flutter development.

 Generally based on the udemy course which I followed, but extended with some of my own features.